Changes in red will be voted on at 2020 general meeting.

 Article V – Officers

-The other officers will be elected for a term of two (2) year terms and are eligible for re-election without restriction.
+Other officers, Secretary and Treasurer, will be elected for a term of two (2) year terms and are eligible for reelection without restriction.

 - Conduct all meetings of the Steering Committee